JakeGinesin/nix-dots/README.md

 - [hlissner](https://github.com/hlissner/dotfiles) (also uses bspwm)

 # For if you're not me
 My setup is designed for (1) [academic research](https://jakegines.in/research) in my PhD, and (2) security research, in my work as a cryptographic auditor.
-I would highly recommend *not* (not) installing this bare and trying to figure out my system.
-Read my system manually and pick out the parts you're interested in.
+I would highly recommend *not* (not) installing this bare and trying to rawdog figure out my system.
+Read my system configuration manually and pick out the parts you're interested in.

 Some subtleties about my setup:
 - tailscale and syncthing are automatically set up. my note system is integrated with the OS itself with [nf](https://github.com/JakeGinesin/nix-dots/blob/master/home/scripts/journal/nf.sh), alacritty, and rofi. syncing of notes between my server, my phone, and my computer(s) is fully automatic, bootstrapping from the agenix'ed API keys